 This research revolves around the methodological, real life application and implementation related aspects of passive RFId technologies and of the wireless sensors networks.
 Passive RFId technologies with sensorial potentialities (SRFId) and of elaboration (SPRFId) are studied both at methodological (ex. auto-localization issues, power consumption) and applicative levels.
 In the field of sensory wireless nets, research focuses on energetic supply (ex. solar panels) and the integration of ad-hoc sensors on hardware platforms, on the auto localization of the net’s nodes in indoor and outdoor environments, on the restart mechanisms of the functionalities of the cold and hot plugs of the nodes, and eventually on the definition of routing algorithms multihop power and location aware.
 The methodologies and the embedded systems are aimed both at the industrial world and at applications for personal and public security.

-The laboratory is located at the DEIB (Department of Electronics, Information and Bioengineering), via Ponzio, 34/5.
+The laboratory is located at the DEIB (Department of Electronics, Information and Bioengineering), building 20, via Ponzio, 34/5.

 Entrance is allowed during the department’s opening hours.